 4. Use the correct ATMs

 Using your bank’s debit card at another financial institution’s ATM usually means a stiff fee.
 For instance, you can be charged as much as $2 to get out $20, which is a whopping 10 percent.
 Choose a bank that has ATMs that are convenient for you, so you don’t end up “going out of network” to another bank’s ATM.
 Or, better yet, get a debit card from an online bank that reimburses any ATM fees you incur from other banks.

 Of course, you don’t plan on ever overdrawing your checking account, but it could happen.
 Forget to enter a check or that you have an automatic withdrawal coming out, and you’ve got checks bouncing all over the place.
 Avoid your bank’s hefty overdraft charge (and the fees charged to the recipients of your checks by their banks) by maintaining an overdraft protection account.

-Make certain that your overdraft protection account is a savings account and not a high interest line of credit, which costs you.
-Also ask about any fees associated with using the overdraft protection, as some banks charge for that—although it is generally a smaller fee than the dreaded overdraft charge.
+Make sure that your overdraft protection account is a savings account and not a high-interest line of credit, which costs you.
+Also, ask about any fees associated with using the overdraft protection, as some banks charge for that—although it is generally a smaller fee than the dreaded overdraft charge.

 6. Take advantage of direct deposit

 Because they have a guarantee that you’ll be depositing money, many banks will waive fees if you have your paycheck automatically deposited into your checking accounts or savings account.
 This and many banking perks aren’t always automatic, though.
 If you currently have direct deposit but aren’t enjoying free checking, call your bank and ask for it.
 It may be a case of setting up your account a certain way.

 Used together, all of these relatively simple steps can mean significant savings over time.
 If you take advantage of all the perks your bank has to offer, you can realistically pay no fees and collect interest.